Skip to main content

 Geology

 Yr Wyddfa is built primarily from Ordovician volcanic rocks approximately 450 million years old, including rhyolitic tuffs, basaltic lavas, and volcanic ash deposits that create the mountain's distinctive profile.
 The summit pyramid is formed from particularly hard rhyolite that resists erosion more than surrounding rocks.
 Glaciation carved the dramatic north-facing corries of Glaslyn and Llyn Llydaw, with over-steepened headwalls and dark lake-filled basins.
-The mountain demonstrates classic glacial features including aretes, pyramidal peak formation, and moraines marking former glacier positions.
+The mountain demonstrates classic glacial features including arêtes, pyramidal peak formation, and moraines marking former glacier positions.
+[1]

 Climate And Weather

-The summit of Yr Wyddfa experiences some of the harshest weather conditions in Wales, with average annual temperature of approximately 5 degrees Celsius and over 5,000mm of annual rainfall making it one of the wettest places in Britain.
-Wind speeds frequently exceed 100 kilometers per hour during winter storms, with the summit in cloud for approximately 80 percent of days throughout the year.
+The summit of Yr Wyddfa experiences some of the harshest weather conditions in Wales, with average annual temperature of approximately 5 degrees Celsius and over 5,000 mm of annual rainfall making it one of the wettest places in Britain.
+Wind speeds frequently exceed 100 kilometres per hour during winter storms, with the summit in cloud for approximately 80 percent of days throughout the year.
 Snow covers the summit from November through April in most years, with late-lying snow in north-facing gullies persisting into June.
 Summer days with clear views from the summit are relatively uncommon, making them all the more valued by visitors who experience them.
+[1]

 Human History